linpengcheng/PurefunctionPipelineDataflow/doc/OS_as_DB_en.md

   has not yet fully realized the warehouse/workshop model, the Apple M1 is already No. 1.

+- In [Why my "warehouse/workshop model" can achieve high performance and low power consumption (take Apple M1 chip, Intel AVX-512, Qualcomm as examples)](./why_wwmodel_fast_en.md), The "Warehouse/Workshop Model" is derived from the large-scale industrial production of the manufacturing industry, and is most suitable for large-scale and high-load heterogeneous parallel computing scenarios.
+  Although when it is used in Apple M1 chip, Apple M1 chip not only becomes the fastest chip in the world, but also maintains an extremely low Power consumption.
+But in fact, its best application scenarios are supercomputers or cloud computing.
+  Consumer-grade chips such as the Apple M1 chip cannot reach its potential.

+  Why my "warehouse/workshop model" can achieve high performance and low power consumption?
+  This is the display of the advantages of large-scale   production and task division in the computer field.
+  In addition, the warehouse is the center and the workshop is uniformly scheduled.
+  The overall optimization effect is good, and the data access and exchange performance is high.

-- In [Why my "warehouse/workshop model" can achieve high performance and low power consumption (take Apple M1 chip, Intel AVX-512, Qualcomm as examples)](./why_wwmodel_fast_en.md), If a task is independently used as a workshop, and its scale benefit exceeds the cost of opening it, then it should be set up as a workshop, paying attention to exceeding a certain production scale (computing amount).
+  If a task is independently used as a workshop, and its scale benefit exceeds the cost of opening it, then it should be set up as a workshop, paying attention to exceeding a certain production scale (computing amount).
   Professional workshops have lower production costs (power consumption) and higher production efficiency (performance).